-Our Indexes of Coincident Economic Indicators (CEI) for September show economic activity continued expanding at a rapid rate in New York City and New York State, and a modest pace in New Jersey.
-This estimation includes a benchmark revision to wage and salary disbursements for New York City (New York and New Jersey revisions occurred earlier in the year).
+Our Indexes of Coincident Economic Indicators (CEI) for November show economic activity continued to expand at a rapid pace in New York City, at a moderate pace in New York State, and at a modest pace in New Jersey.
+This estimation incorporates newly-released 2013 wage and salary disbursements for New York City (New York and New Jersey revisions occurred earlier in the year).

 Background A coincident index is a single summary statistic that tracks the current state of the economy.
 The index is computed from a number of data series that move systematically with overall economic conditions.
 A rise in the index indicates an expansion of economic activity and a decline in the index indicates a contraction in economic activity.
 Each of the regional indexes is computed using data on employment, real earnings, the unemployment rate and average weekly hours worked in manufacturing.
 The estimated New York State, New York City, and New Jersey Coincident Indexes are then calibrated to match the mean and standard deviation of their respective real earnings series.